-Your family will absolutely adore this pumpkin roll!
-It has super silky, delicious, cream cheese frosting.
+Your family will absolutely adore this pumpkin roll with cream cheese frosting!
+It has super silky, delicious, cream cheese frosting in the middle.
 What more could you ask for?
 It's the perfect addition to the Thanksgiving dessert table.

-I brought this to a friendsgiving get together a few years back and not a slice was left.
+I brought this to a friendsgiving get together a few years back and the serving plate was cleaned.

 This pumpkin roll all starts with a spiced pumpkin cake.
-It's super soft and has the perfect amount of bounce to it.
-Yes, cakes have bounce, like when you poke it and it springs back.
-That's a moist cake!
+It's super soft and moist.

-The key to a really good roll cake is to beat the eggs until they get thick and foamy.
-It's a different approach to making a cake than most people are used to but I promise you it is really easy to prepare.
+The trick to a really good roll cake is to beat the eggs until they get thick and foamy.
+It's a different approach to making a cake than most people are used to but I promise you it's really easy.

 Here is a quick rundown all the ingredients you will need to make your pumpkin roll.
 Make sure to see the full recipe at the bottom of the post for amounts and instructions.

 - white sugar